Nabil-Arrouss/Iterative-solution-of-non-linear-equations-Interpolation-Matlab/README.md

-# Non-Linear Equations and Interpolation Toolbox
+# Non-Linear Equations and Interpolation

 This repository contains MATLAB functions for solving non-linear equations and performing interpolation.
 The toolbox includes implementations of the bisection method, Newton interpolation, and drawing B-Splines for a given interval.